 What Does the Bible Say About Slavery?

-- The Bible shows the wickedness of enslaving a race of people by kidnapping through the Israelites bondage to the Egyptians, Assyrians, and Babylonians.
+• The Bible shows the wickedness of enslaving a race of people by kidnapping through the Israelites bondage to the Egyptians, and that lesson is also reinforced by the Assyrian and Babylonian captivities, all of which comprise a major portion of the Hebrew Scriptures.

-- The Bible speaks of justifiable forms of servitude as punishment for crime (Ex.
-22:1-3), for unpaid debt (Lev 25:39), and as a deterrent against warfare.
+• The Bible speaks of justifiable forms of servitude as punishment for crime (Ex.
+22:1-3), for unpaid debt (Lev.
+25:39), and as a deterrent against warfare.
 Consider a similar testimony from an anti-biblical source.
 Charles Darwin inherited the anti-slavery attitude of his parents (and even their parents supported the Christian abolitionist William Wilberforce).
 Yet even Darwin wrote in Descent of Man that "slavery" was "in some ways beneficial during ancient times..."
-Sadly though, the Darwin-inspired hatred for minorities and indigenous peoples was spurred on by grotesque, openly racists comments, and also to an extent by his comments in Origin of Species, he including his claim that, "...it is far more satisfactory to look at such instincts as... ants making slaves... not as specially endowed or created instincts, but as small consequences of one general law, leading to the advancement of all organic beings, namely, multiply, vary, let the strongest live and the weakest die."
+Sadly though, the Darwin-inspired hatred for minorities and indigenous peoples was spurred on by grotesque, openly racist comments, and also to an extent by his own comments in Origin of Speciesincluding his claim that, "...it is far more satisfactory to look at such instincts as... ants making slaves... not as specially endowed or created instincts, but as small consequences of one general law, leading to the advancement of all organic beings, namely, multiply, vary, let the strongest live and the weakest die."

 "Section 1--Neither slavery nor involuntary servitude,